finanalyst/collection/README.md

 The `Collection` module provides the infrastructure, whilst `Collection-Raku-Documentation` provides the concrete configuration and specifies how files are rendered.
 However, `Collection` has been designed so that **Templates** and **Plugins** for `Collection-Raku-Documentation` can be used for other collections, while other Collection distributions that only provide **Plugins** and/or **Templates**.
 Once the Raku-Documentation collection has been initialised, Raku-Doc calls `collect`, which is the entry point for `Collection`.

 # Life cycle of processing
 After initialisation, which should only occur once, then the content files are processed in several stages separated by milestones.
-At each milestone, the content files, or the intermediary data can be inspected and reprocessed using plugins.
+At each milestone, intermediary data can be reprocessed using plugins, the data after the plugins can be dumped, or the processed halted.

 `collect` can be called with option flags, which have the same effect as configuration options.
 The run-time values of the [Control flags](Control flags.md) take precedence over the configuration options.